epistemik-co/staple-api/home/README.md

 A **knowledge graph** is an abstraction of data that views it as a collection of entities (represented as _graph nodes_) connected with relationships (represented as _graph edges_) whose meaning and structure is described via a consistent set of semantic rules and constraints.

 Modern knowledge graph-based applications often need to manage their data across different back-ends in order to support diverse functionalities, e.g.:
-1. a document store for simple management of all data objects
+1. a document store for basic management of all data objects
 2. a graph database for analytical insights into complex relationships between them
 3. a search engine for efficient search and retrieval purposes

-While data in such architectures constitutes pieces of the same knowledge graph it is difficult to manage it as such.
-This leads to increasing problems with its uniform structuring, querying and synchronisation across the storages.
+While data in such storages constitutes pieces of the same knowledge graph, it is often difficult to manage it as such, due to discrepancies between their native data models.
+This leads to increasing problems with the semantic alignment of data, its uniform structuring, querying and synchronisation across the back-ends.

-**Staple API** is a flexible **data abstraction middleware**, which allows for decoupling data storage back-ends from your application to facilitate uniform view and access to data **as consistent fragments of the same knowledge graph** via a standard GraphQL interface and described in a single ontology.
+**Staple API** is a flexible **data abstraction middleware**, which allows for decoupling data storage back-ends from the application to facilitate uniform view and access to data **as consistent fragments of the same knowledge graph** via a standard GraphQL interface and a common ontology model.

 <br>